Oxalis Not Growing or Producing New Leaves

 Dormancy

-If the plant has recently dropped leaves or is between growth cycles, a complete pause in new growth is expected and normal rather than a sign of a problem — Oxalis routinely rests for weeks at a time between active growth phases.
+If the plant has recently dropped leaves or is between growth cycles, a complete pause in new growth is expected and normal rather than a sign of a problem — Oxalis routinely rests for weeks at a time between active growth phases, and no amount of watering or feeding speeds that internal clock along.

-Oxalis leaflets fold and reorient toward light throughout the day, and in a genuinely dim spot the plant spends its limited energy just managing that daily leaf movement rather than producing new leaflet growth, leaving it static even though it's technically alive and responsive.
+Oxalis leaflets fold and reorient toward light throughout the day, and in a genuinely dim spot the plant spends its limited energy just managing that daily leaf movement rather than producing new leaflet growth, leaving it static even though it's technically alive and responsive to its surroundings.

 A crowded bulb cluster with no room left to expand